stas-sultanov/azure-monitor-telemetry/readme.md

 ## Quality Assurance

-The library is designed to meet strict quality requirements for regulated and performance-critical environments.<br/>
-This commitment is reflected in the following safeguards:
+Strict quality standards are applied throughout the development of this library, reflected in the following safeguards:

 1. The repository is configured with branch protection [rules][github_docs_rule_sets] targeting the *main* branch, including the following:
     - Require [signed commits][github_docs_verified_commit].